WasabiLib/Mail/readMe.md

 Wasabi Mail Module for Zend Framework 2
 =======================================================
+This Email module enhances ZF2 email functionality for a convinient usage.
+It supports file attachments and template email composition.

 #Configuration
 The Mail Module is configured as a service and registered to the service manager.